-Save on Shipping: There’s a free pickup shipping option for those living in the Lower Mainland/South Surrey area of British Columbia!
+Save on Shipping: There’s a free pickup shipping option for those living in the Lower Mainland/Langley area of British Columbia!

 This 175 page math workbook is richly illustrated with photographs and hand drawn illustrations.
 The coil bound, softcover opens flat, making it easy for kids to make calculations, measure angles and follow instructions in the Things to Make and Do section.